 Elizabeth Branch Dyson

-I acquire the Press’s books in education, ethnomusicology, and interdisciplinary philosophy.
+I acquire the books for the Press in education, ethnomusicology and other music, and philosophy.
 After majoring in English literature and music at Yale, I taught middle school for three years before joining the Press in 2000.
 I welcome books on education in a wide variety of areas—from early childhood education to higher ed—and for both scholarly and general audiences.
 Recent education books include Alexandria Walton Radford’s Top Student, Top School?
-How Social Class Shapes Where Valedictorians Go to College, Maia Bloomfield Cucchiara’s Marketing Schools, Marketing Cities: Who Wins and Who Loses When Schools Become Urban Amenities, Danielle Allen and Rob Reich’s Education, Justice, and Democracy, and Nancy Kendall’s The Sex Education Debates.
-I am proud to sponsor the Chicago Studies in Ethnomusicology series—our most recent addition to the series is Joshua Tucker’s Gentleman Troubadours and Andean Pop Stars: Huayno Music, Media Work, and Ethnic Imaginaries in Urban Peru—as well as other books on music, such as Bob Gluck’s You’ll Know When You Get There: Herbie Hancock and the Mwandishi Band and Andrew S. Berish’s Lonesome Roads and Streets of Dreams: Place, Mobility, and Race in Jazz of the 1930s and '40s.
+How Social Class Shapes Where Valedictorians Go to College, Maia Bloomfield Cucchiara’s Marketing Schools, Marketing Cities: Who Wins and Who Loses When Schools Become Urban Amenities, Danielle Allen and Rob Reich’s Education, Justice, and Democracy, and Frank Furstenberg’s Behind the Academic Curtain: How to Find Success and Happiness with a PhD.
+I am proud to sponsor the award-winning Chicago Studies in Ethnomusicology series—our most recent addition to the series is Joshua Tucker’s Gentleman Troubadours and Andean Pop Stars: Huayno Music, Media Work, and Ethnic Imaginaries in Urban Peru—as well as other books on music, such as Bob Gluck’s You’ll Know When You Get There: Herbie Hancock and the Mwandishi Band and Andrew S. Berish’s Lonesome Roads and Streets of Dreams: Place, Mobility, and Race in Jazz of the 1930s and '40s.
 And I am seeking new kinds of books for Chicago’s philosophy list—particularly philosophy that has an impact on other disciplines.
-Recent titles include Jessica Wiskus’s The Rhythm of Thought: Art, Literature, and Music after Merleau-Ponty, Kathleen Marie Higgins’s The Music between Us: Is Music a Universal Language?, and Christa Davis Acampora’s Contesting Nietzsche.
+Recent titles include Jessica Wiskus’s The Rhythm of Thought: Art, Literature, and Music after Merleau-Ponty, Kathleen Marie Higgins’s The Music between Us: Is Music a Universal Language?, and Sandra Laugier’s Why We Need Ordinary Language Philosophy.